 – Alexander McCall Smith

 For a one page critique of the highly controversial proposed hotel development which fundamentally threatens the future of the Old Town community and the Edinburgh Central Library:

 If you only have a moment to spare, then please sign the petition and share with others:

-This proposed ‘development’ has been somewhat overlooked by all the other contentious ‘developments’, such as the old Royal High School, St James Centre, St Andrew Square… etc.
+This proposed, consented ‘development’ has been somewhat overlooked by all the other contentious ‘developments’, such as the former Royal High School, St James Centre, South St Andrew Square… etc.

-The hotel would take all the adjoining land at the Cowgate, otherwise long set aside to further develop the Central Library as a wonderful cultural hub, befitting and enriching Edinburgh’s title as the:
+The proposed hotel would take all the adjoining land at the Cowgate, otherwise long set aside to further develop the Central Library as a wonderful cultural hub, befitting and enriching Edinburgh’s title as the: